-The Promoting the Rule of Law Project in Myanmar supported Myanmar to consolidate its democracy to become more inclusive, accountable, and responsive to its people through good governance and protection of human rights.
+The Promoting the Rule of Law Project (PRLP) supported Myanmar to consolidate its democracy to become more inclusive, accountable, and responsive to its people through good governance and protection of human rights.
 PRLP worked to strengthen institutions to promote good governance, rule of law and human rights, and expand space for civil society organizations (CSOs) and the media to support democratic transition.
-The project was successful in developing new court procedures to increase efficiency and transparency in the judiciary, support legal aid, and awareness raising by CSOs to increase knowledge of rights and legal processes.
+Activities focused on developing political reform, fostering ethnic reconciliation, and strengthening the capacity of reform-minded individuals and institutions.
+The project was successful in developing new court procedures to increase efficiency and transparency in the judiciary, support legal aid, and build strategic relationships between civil society and the justice sector which resulted in greater CSO engagement in awareness raising and increasing knowledge of rights and legal processes among the Myanmar's general public.

 Specific project objectives included: